 Sometimes there are periods when you expect unusual activity to take place, such as bank holidays, "Black Friday", or planned system outages.
 If you identify these events in advance, no anomalies are generated during that period.
 The machine learning model is not ill-affected and you do not receive spurious results.

-You can create calendars and scheduled events in the Settings pane on the Machine Learning page in Kibana or by using machine learning APIs.
+You can create calendars and scheduled events in the Settings pane on the Machine Learning page in Kibana or by using Machine learning anomaly detection APIs.

 A scheduled event must have a start time, end time, and description.
 In general, scheduled events are short in duration (typically lasting from a few hours to a day) and occur infrequently.
 If you have regularly occurring events, such as weekly maintenance periods, you do not need to create scheduled events for these circumstances; they are already handled by the machine learning analytics.

 You can identify zero or more scheduled events in a calendar.
-Jobs can then subscribe to calendars and the machine learning analytics handle all subsequent scheduled events appropriately.
+Anomaly detection jobs can then subscribe to calendars and the machine learning analytics handle all subsequent scheduled events appropriately.